![]() |

 Sexpo is an annual event about anything and everything to do with sex.
 Even the Australian Taxation Office had a stall here to try and convince sex workers to declare their income and pay GST.
 To make it even easier for you to visit this event, it is held in Sydney, Brisbane, Melbourne and Perth.
 Find out when it is on and where on Sexpo.com.au

-Darwin's Raintree Park but at varying times so for this year's
+Raintree Park but at varying times so for this year's date check

-event to protest against the Labor government's drug-house
+to protest against the Labor government's drug-house laws and as

 |

-in 2007 that 15 November had been declared Steve Irwin Day, the
+2007 that 15 November had been declared Steve Irwin Day, the Irwin family

-make November 15 a public holiday, and he doubted Steve himself
+November 15 a public holiday, and he doubted Steve himself would have

-would have wanted that much fuss.
-A few people saw it as just another
+wanted that much fuss.
+A few people saw it as just another ploy to get

-ploy to get more crowds to come to the Australia Zoo festivities
+more crowds to come to the Australia Zoo festivities and spend money....

 A tradition of well over 30 years, the Mardi Gras parade started out as a protest march for gay rights in 1978, while most participants then were arrested it has now become an annual street parade watched by well over half a million people that pack Sydney's streets.